themeblvd/portfolios/readme.txt

 == Changelog ==

+= 1.1.5 - 09/07/2018 =

 = 1.1.4 - 09/11/2016 =

-* Improvement: Apply archive post display option to portfolio item archives, opposed to just portfolio and portfolio tag taxonomy archives.
+* Apply archive post display option to portfolio item archives, opposed to just portfolio and portfolio tag taxonomy archives.

 = 1.1.3 - 02/10/2015 =
 * Changed default value for "Portfolio Info Boxes" option.
 * Added Banner functionality to portfolio items (for framework 2.5+ themes).

 = 1.1.2 - 12/16/2014 =
 * Fixed filters applied to registering the taxonomies.
 * Added option for sidebar layout on portfolio archives (for framework 2.5+ themes).
 * Added more code examples to [FAQ](https://wordpress.org/plugins/portfolios/faq/) on using these filters.

 = 1.1.1 - 12/15/2014 =
 * Fixed Theme Blvd integration hook, from last update.
 * Fixed post meta integration (for framework 2.4 themes).

 = 1.1.0 - 12/13/2014 =
 * List associated portfolios at the bottom of the portfolio item post (for framework 2.5+ themes).
 * Added portfolio archive options at *Appearance > Theme Options > Content > Portfolios* (for framework 2.5+ themes).
 * Fixes for Layout Builder 2.0+ integration.